Go to Homepage

 An outrigger fishing fleet, beached a few metres from the restaurant’s tables makes for an interesting backdrop.
 And 5pm heralds the start of another kind of frenetic live sport as dozens of swarthy Sasak men busily prepare their boats, nets, and gas lanterns for a night of fishing.
 On the street side of The Office is Senggigi’s art market, more of an emporium of cheap textiles and bric-a-brac in simple, low-slung buildings, than any kind of serious art gallery.

 The Square, opposite the Bayan gallery is one of the strip’s younger eateries with a small bar and all sides open to the street.
 It is strangely ranked as one of the best places to eat.
 I couldn’t see where the allure comes from and could only assume it’s a convenient place to pour over purchases from Bayan.
 Within the tightly packed shop are wooden handicrafts, home wares, pottery, ethnic accessories, masks and rattan with prices ranging from US$1 and with services for packing and shipping of large orders.
-One could while away an hour or two here easy.
+One could easily while away an hour or two here.

-Touts or, pramans as they are known in Indonesia add to the colour of the strip providing a rapid-tongue succession of what they are absolutely sure you need, depending on age and gender.
+Touts or, pramans as they are known in Indonesia add to the colour of the strip, providing a rapid-tongue succession of what they are absolutely sure you need, depending on age and gender.
 But it’s the enviable linguistic ability to switch from Italian to French, to German and finally to my English that seemed more impressive than what they had to sell.
 Transport?
 Diving?
 Trekking?
 Lady?
 No, no, no and (pointing to my ringed finger), absolutely not.

 While these fellows may not be completely innocent, they are harmless and even helpful.
 I was given the inside scoop on the entire strip, from local politics and recent developments to the most popular pirated DVDs and the best handicrafts from one fellow sporting fake Prada sunglasses and flash Nikes (I did finally settle for transport on the back of his motorcycle to my lodging on Mangsit Beach, a 15-minute drive away for a negotiated fee of Rp15,000 or US$1.60).
-The exchange rate is roughly US$1 = Rp8,945.
+The exchange rate is roughly US$1 = Rp14,100.

-Deciding on where to stay I did what most travellers tend to do: I trawled Google and took a look at Trip Advisor, the polygraph test of travel and hotel research; not admissible as absolute proof for a decent place to stay but it was tempting to take a look at the results anyway.
+Deciding on where to stay we did what most travellers tended to do: we trawled Google and took a look at TripAdvisor, the polygraph test of travel and hotel research; not admissible as absolute proof for a decent place to stay but it was tempting to take a look at the results anyway.

 Most hotels on Lombok seem popular and without many bad reviews.
 Such favourable ratings may have something to do with lower expectations of this lesser-known island or perhaps because Senggigi is a simple destination.